sg4e/Archipelago/worlds/fm/docs/setup_en.md

 before connecting to the multiworld.**
 4. When you're happy with your deck, save.
 From here on, you will **never** enter Campaign mode again.
 You will duel exclusively in Free Duel mode.
 5. In EmuHawk, go to `Tools > Lua Console`.
 This window must stay open while playing.
+Be careful to avoid clicking "TAStudio" below it in the menu, as this is known to delete your savefile.
 6. In the Lua Console window, go to `Script > Open Script…`.
 7. Navigate to your Archipelago install folder and open `data/lua/connector_bizhawk_generic.lua`.
 8. The emulator and client will eventually connect to each other.
 The BizHawk Client window should indicate that it